Swiiz/openfractal/README.md

 ***

 ### ✅ Todo:
+- Create documentation for the new glsl functions and varible.
+- Shader error tracking
 - Loading config file
 - Waiting for changes on the config file
-- Add zoom
-- Add movement
 - Clean code
 - **(Not for now)** *Make the OpenFractal website and client*